 • They tried to quit using a substance and found that they could not do so without help

-People with substance use disorders usually seek out Florida medical detox when they’re at risk of experiencing withdrawal symptoms.
+People with substance use disorders usually seek out drug and alcohol detox when they’re at risk of experiencing withdrawal symptoms.
 In addition to tolerance (the need for larger doses of a drug to achieve the same effect), the presence of withdrawals indicates that the body has become dependent on a particular substance.

 What happens to the body during withdrawal depends on the chemical effects of the particular drug the individual has been using.
-For instance, while opioids depress the nervous system, stimulants like cocaine and meth stimulate it, and the withdrawals produced by these drugs may vary because of their chemical differences.
+For instance, while opioids depress the nervous system, stimulants like cocaine and meth stimulate it.
+Therefore, the withdrawals produced by these drugs may vary because of their chemical differences.

-When you decide to look for a medical detox in Florida, you’ll likely search for nearby options.
+When you decide to look for detox in Florida, you’ll likely search for nearby options.
 But then what?
 How do you know which program is best for you?

 All medical detox centers should be fully licensed, staffed with professionals, and provide 24-hour care.
-Luckily, that’s exactly what our Sebring detox center offers.
-We are:
+Luckily, that’s exactly what we offer.
+Our Sebring detox center offers:

-• Fully licensed and accredited by the state of Florida
+• Are fully licensed and accredited by the state of Florida.

-• Have a team of professional and experienced personnel who can respond to clients’ medical needs and keep them as comfortable and safe as possible
+• Have a team of professional and experienced personnel who can respond to our clients’ medical needs and keep them as comfortable and safe as possible.

-If you’re not sure where to go for medical detox, come to our drug rehab in Sebring, FL, to learn what we have to offer.
+If you’re not sure where to find detox for addiction, our drug rehab in Sebring, FL, offers residential options that are safe and effective.
 Our medical team works with patients daily, offering medication-assisted care (as needed) to alleviate any discomfort or pain they may be experiencing during detox.

-Most clients who come to our Highlands County drug rehab for drug or alcohol addiction treatment will need supervised medical detoxification.
+Most clients who come to our Highlands County drug rehab for addiction treatment will need supervised medical detoxification.
 Banyan Sebring, a full-service facility for substance abuse treatment, offers drug detox for alcohol, benzos, cocaine, heroin, methamphetamine, opioids, and prescription pills 24 hours a day.

 Our 24-hour nursing staff is equipped to handle even the most complex detoxes, including clients who used multiple substances or who have co-occurring mental health disorders.
 Our medically supervised detox services are individualized to each client’s needs to ensure they get the most out of their time with us.